-The PHA will not request a waiver from HUD to allow families whose TTP initially exceeds gross rent to occupy units.
+COCThe PHA will not request a-waivers from HUD to allow families whose TTP initially exceeds gross rent to occupy units apply the alternative requirements applicable to pre-conversion residents to new admission families.

 If a participating family who was admitted after the RAD conversion receive zero assistance and subsequently experiences a change in circumstances that would result in a HAP payment to the owner, the family must notify the PHA of the change and request an interim reexamination before the expiration of the 180-day period.